Joel-Haeberli/computer-science/docs/themes/618 SPA TOC - Exam Questions.md

 4. How do you redirect traffic to a filtering proxy using "iptables" or "nftables"?
 5. Which criteria did you use for your filtering proxy?
 6. Which means do you know to explore networks?
-7. Which vulnerability scanner was used in the lab excercises?
+7. Which vulnerability scanner was used in the lab exercises?
 8. What data of your router can you analyze using "nfsen"?
-9. What ist "softflowd" and how can it be used to export flow data?
+9. What is "softflowd" and how can it be used to export flow data?
 10. Explain how "softflowd" and "nfcap/nfsen" interact.
-11. Which security distibutions where used in the lab?
+11. Which security distributions where used in the lab?
 Explain their main focus.

 ## Part 2